-This course will meet regularly meet in Clark 206 at 8:30 AM.
-All sections of English 101 spend 50% of their time in computer classrooms.
-Therefore we will also meet in Clark 404 on the days I have specified below (high lighted).
+We regularly meet in Clark 410 All sections of English 101 spend 50% of their time in computer classrooms.
+Therefore we will also meet in Clark 212 on the days I have specified below.
 Please pay attention to the schedule of work and regularly check your email so that you arrive at the correct location on the correct day.
-Schedule may change with advance notice based on our progress - please pay attention to updates given in class.
-Final Portfolios will be returned during our course's scheduled final exam time.
-The final exam schedule can be found here: http://registrar.wvu.edu/current_students/finals/fall-2015
+The schedule of work below is subject to minor changes based on our progress.
+Final Portfolios will be returned during our course's schedule final exam time.
+The final exam schedule can be found here: http:// registrar.wvu.edu/current_students/finals/fall-2015